Romyho/Crypto/README.md

 - [Atom](atom.io)

 ### Simular visualisation
-Ctypto visualisatie kan je vinden op [Elementus](https://elementus.io/token-sales-history).
-Elementus, maakt gebruik van D3 en ajax, een slider en histogrammen ineen.
-In deze bewegende visualisatie kan je goed de groei van de cryptocurrency markt zien, maar verder geen details over de currencies.
+Crypto visualisatie [Elementus](https://elementus.io/token-sales-history).
+Elementus, uses D3 en ajax, slider.
+In the moving visualization the total market expansion is clearly visible, but no further details about the currencies.

 ### Hardest Parts